TommasoPetrolito/wikiflix/DISCLAIMER.md

 # Legal Disclaimer

+## AI-Generated Project

+**This entire project was generated using AI-assisted development tools.** The codebase, documentation, and structure were created with the assistance of artificial intelligence (specifically, Cursor/Composer AI).

 ## Educational Purpose Only

 This project, **Flux**, is an **educational demonstration** of modern web development techniques.
 It is designed to showcase: